Everything you need to know about gout

 The biggest lifestyle link to gout is being overweight or obese, this is because being overweight is linked to something called “metabolic syndrome” and this, in turn, causes a cascade of changes which predispose you to gout.
 You shouldn’t try to lose weight drastically or go on a power diet, but slow and steady weight loss of 1-2lbs per week can make all the difference.
 The key is regular activity (a minimum of 30 mins brisk walking 5 times per week) and eating sensibly.
 For the average person of average build, a healthy weight is a BMI less than 25.
-You can check your BMI here.
+Visit the NHS website to check your BMI.

 - Modify your diet